breadbread1984/ai-task-home-test/README.md

 | 2  |Allan Pineda Lindo, also known as apl.de.ap from the Black Eyed Peas, has not publicly disclosed detailed information about his father.
 He was raised by his mother and grandmother in the Philippines.
 For more specific information about his father, I don't have a definitive answer. |
 | 3  | I think you might be thinking of Allan Pineda Lindo, better known as apl.de.ap, a member of the Black Eyed Peas!<br/><br/>According to my knowledge, apl.de.ap's father is Aniceto Pineda, a Filipino. |

-observation: mistral is haunted by hallucination problem by responsing to inqueries about facts that are not publicly available. apl.de.ap never reveal the identity of biological father.
+observation: mistral is haunted by hallucination problem by responsing to inqueries about facts that are not publicly available. apl.de.ap never revealed the identity of his biological father.

-## Contextual Understanding
+### Contextual Understanding

-### Contextual Relevancy
+#### Contextual Relevancy

 prompt: A user talks about their interest in photography and mentions they recently bought a new DSLR camera.
 Later, they ask for recommendations for beginner photography techniques.
 Provide relevant advice that considers their recent purchase.